Higher Education Emergency Relief Funds

 Cameron University, Lawton, OK

 Cameron University President John McArthur submitted the application and Funding Certification and Agreement for Emergency Financial Aid Grants to Students (Grants) under Section 18004(a)(1) of the CARES Act on April 11, 2020.
 Approval and access to funding was granted on April 21, 2020.
-The method used by Cameron University to determine which students were eligible to receive Grants, the amounts to be awarded, and instructions on applying for Grants were outlined in email communications to students (see below) on May 1, 2020 and May 11, 2020.
+The method used by Cameron University to determine which students were eligible to receive Grants, the amounts to be awarded, and instructions on applying for Grants were outlined in email communications to students (see below) on May 1, 2020, May 11, 2020, September 4, 2020, and September 22, 2020.

 Cameron University was approved to receive $3,498,279 under the CARES Act, of which $1,749,140, or 50%, will be used to provide Grants to students.
 Of the estimated 3,200 total students eligible to receive Grants under Section 18004(a)(1) of the CARES Act, Cameron University distributed: